emanuelcasco/personal-site/_posts/en/azure-functions-middlewares.md

 The package is still in development and I have some ideas to improve it.
 However, if you have any suggestion, please don’t doubt in contact me and let me know about it!

 Links:
-- I published this post originally on Medium, you can find it here: [Implement middleware pattern in Azure Functions](https://javascript.plainenglish.io/implement-middleware-pattern-in-azure-functions-d8e9f94626a5).
 - [Azure Functions Middleware](https://www.npmjs.com/package/azure-middleware).

 Thanks for reading!